If your Plex app is not finding or connecting to your Plex Media Server, please first ensure that:

 - Make sure you aren’t requiring secure connections on the server while using an app that doesn’t support them (see below)

 - Sign out of your Plex account in both the app and Plex Media Server

-- Sign into your account in the Server
+- Sign in to Your Plex Account in the Server

 - Then sign into your account in the Plex app